PowerShell/PowerShell-RFC/1-Draft/RFC00XX-PredIctive-IntelliSense.md

 - None - This option disables Predictive IntelliSense
 - History - This option uses only the PSReadLine history for predictions
-- HistoryAndPlugin - This option uses both for predictions
+- HistoryAndPlugins - History provides initial completions, plugins provide additional completions.

 To enable Predictive IntelliSense, enter the following command in the shell or in the users Profile: